Periodic dynamics of population-imbalanced fermionic condensates in optical lattices: Variation of frequency with detuning

 \subsection{Dynamics in 2-dimensional systems}

-Here, the limits of the integration in Eq. (\ref{f1 2D}) is chosen keeping in mind that the momentum space phase diagram in 2D is a circle.
+Here, the momentum space phase diagram is a circle. the limits of the integration in Eq. (\ref{f1 2D}) are chosen accordingly.
 We set the total radius of the circle as unity, i.e., all other momenta are scaled by the Fermi momentum $k_F$ of the majority species.
-For fractional imbalance $P=0.5$, we put the limits of the paired region as $k=\sqrt{2/3}$ to $1$ for BP1.
-The paired region in BP2 spans from $k=0$ to $k=\sqrt{1/6}$, and $k=\sqrt{5/6}$ to $1$.
-The paired region in PS extends from $k=0$ to $k=\sqrt{1/3}$.
-The paired region in FFLO is $k=1-\sqrt{1/3}$ to $1$.
+For fractional imbalance $P=0.5$, we put the limits of the paired region as $k=0.82$ to $1$ for BP1.
+The paired region in BP2 spans from $k=0$ to $k=0.41$, and $k=0.91$ to $1$.
+The paired region in PS extends from $k=0$ to $k=0.58$.
+The paired region of FFLO is $k$=$0$ to $k=0.58$ with shifted origin at $(0.42,0)$.

-The $\omega$ vs. $\epsilon_b$ plots for $^6\mbox{Li}$ near the narrow resonance is shown in Fig. \ref{2d,0.5,0.1g}.
-Here, too, we find that for all values of $\epsilon_b$, there exists a single value of $\omega$, meaning the dynamics of the condensate fraction is periodic as in Eq. (\ref{periodic}).

-The $\omega$ vs. $\epsilon_b$ curve is almost linear in nature, and again, there is a region with no real solution near the resonance point (Inset of Fig. \ref{2d,0.5,0.1g}) of negative detuning side.
-The plot for $^{40}\mbox{K}$ shows a similar pattern in Fig. \ref{2d,0.5,7.8g}.
-This no-solution region appears mostly in the negative detuning side in case of $^6\mbox{Li}$, and along both the detuning sides in case of $^{40}\mbox{K}$.
-However, the region of no solution near the $\epsilon_b=0$ point is less wider here than the analogous region in the 1D case.
-Though the curve is nearly linear, there is a very small curvature near the resonance.

-In all these plots, too, the different pairing structures cannot be distinguished solely from the $\omega$ vs. $\epsilon_b$ curves.
+The $\omega$ vs. $\epsilon_b$ curve here looks nearly similar to the 1D case.
+Only the region for no solution is narrower.